sergeynordicresults/sergeynordicresults.github.io/universe.md

 SUMMARY:
 1. We are descendants of "Self-replicating molecules-robots" that "have been created & created now & will be created until the end of universe" RANDOMLY BUT INEVITABLY
-2. Just like in a "Game of life" automata: you generate random field, give rules, and self-replicating structures appear
+2. Just like in a "Game of Life" automata: you generate random field, give rules, and self-replicating structures appear
 3. (From book "Selfish Gene" by Richard Dawkins) The "death" property is required for "self-replicating molecule-robots" BECAUSE it allows evolution ==> So, basically, humans became so smart, that are now able to (temporally) escape the death/"natural way of things"